minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    :local:
    :depth: 1

+.. cond:: openshift

+   This procedure documents deploying a MinIO Tenant through OpenShift 4.7+ using the OpenShift Web Console and the MinIO Kubernetes Operator.

+.. cond:: k8s and not openshift

-This procedure documents deploying a MinIO Tenant using the MinIO Operator Console.
+   This procedure documents deploying a MinIO Tenant onto a stock Kubernetes cluster using the MinIO Operator Console.

 .. image:: /images/k8s/operator-dashboard.png
    :align: center